litvinen/large_random_fields/README.md

 With this package you can generate large Matern random fields, identify unknown parameters (variance, cov. length, smoothness, nugget) = (\sigma, \ell, \nu, \tau^2) simultaneously.

-Also you can find procedures: HierarchicalMatrix-vector multiplication, Hierarchical Chiolesky, Computation of the joint Gaussian Loglikelihoood, matrix determinant, hierarchical matrix inverse, soution of a linear system, scalar product.
+Also you can find procedures: HierarchicalMatrix-vector multiplication, hierarchical Chiolesky, computation of the joint Gaussian loglikelihoood, matrix determinant, hierarchical matrix inverse, solution of a linear system, scalar product.

 To install and run please follow these steps: